Sparks of Tomorrow: Characters

+Kate's British father and the mentor of Seiroku, Yosuke, and Kengo.

 Media

 Light novel

-20 Seiki Denki Mokuroku is a Japanese light novel written by Hiro Yūki and illustrated by Kazumi Ikeda, with art and backgrounds by Momoka Nagatani.
-Kyoto Animation published the novel under their KA Esuma Bunko imprint on August 10, 2018 (ISBN 978-4-907064-88-4).
+Written by Hiro Yūki and illustrated by Kazumi Ikeda with art and backgrounds by Momoka Nagatani, Kyoto Animation published the novel under their KA Esuma Bunko imprint on August 10, 2018 (ISBN 978-4-907064-88-4).

 Anime

-On July 27, 2018, KA Esuma Bunko's Twitter account announced that an anime adaptation of the novel would be produced, and would be animated by Kyoto Animation, but the project's status remained unknown for years following the arson attack next year, which destroyed Kyoto Animation's main production office.
+On July 27, 2018, KA Esuma Bunko's Twitter account announced that an anime adaptation of the novel would be produced and animated by Kyoto Animation, but the project's status remained unknown for years following the arson attack the following year, which destroyed Kyoto Animation's main production office.

-On October 25, 2025, Kyoto Animation announced during its "KyoAni no Sekai-ten" ("Meet the Worlds of KyoAni") event that the anime adaptation would be a television series, titled 20 Seiki Denki Mokuroku Eureka Evlika (二十世紀電氣目録-ユーレカ・エヴリカ-) and known in English as Sparks of Tomorrow.
-It will be directed by Minoru Ōta, with series composition handled by Tatsuhiko Urahata, characters designed by Kohei Okamura, who will also serve as chief animation director, worldview setting handled by Takaaki Suzuki, and music composed by Hitomi Koto.
-The series is set to premiere in 2026.
+On October 25, 2025, Kyoto Animation announced during its "KyoAni no Sekai-ten" ("Meet the Worlds of KyoAni") event that the anime adaptation would be a television series, titled 20 Seiki Denki Mokuroku Eureka Evrika (二十世紀電氣目録-ユーレカ・エヴリカ-) and known in English as Sparks of Tomorrow.
+It is directed by Minoru Ōta, with series composition handled by Tatsuhiko Urahata, characters designed by Kohei Okamura, who will also serve as chief animation director, worldview setting handled by Takaaki Suzuki, and music composed by Hitomi Koto.
+The series aired from July 5 to September 27, 2026, on Tokyo MX and other networks.
+An advance screening for the first episode was held at the 2026 Annecy International Animation Film Festival.
+The opening theme song is "Eureka Evrika", performed by Luna Goami, while the ending theme song is "Soarin'", performed by Ginger Root.
+Netflix is streaming the series globally.